Finding Yourself On Stream

 The edge you think is a flaw

 Your quiet is not a bug.
 Your specificity is not a bug.
-Your strange interests are not bugs.
-They are the whole asset.
+They are the asset.

 The streamers I've coached to Partner are almost never the loudest people in the room.
 They are, without exception, the most specific.
-They knew what they liked, what they didn't, what they could talk about forever, and what bored them stupid.
+They knew what they liked, what they didn't, and what they'd never be willing to fake.
 They stopped trying to be everybody's streamer and became somebody's streamer.
 That's the move.

 Niche is a trap and also the answer